Rajpratik71/Mininet-wiki/FAQ.md

 <a id=openflow-versions></a>
 ### Which **versions of OpenFlow** does Mininet support?

 Mininet officially supports OpenFlow 1.0, and the Mininet VM image includes OpenFlow 1.0-compatible versions of the OpenFlow reference implementation as well as Open vSwitch.
 It is also possible to get Mininet to run with OpenFlow 0.8.9 with a few minor changes.
+Recently, install.sh was updated to optionally install the CPqD version of the OpenFlow reference implementation and NOX classic, both of which support OpenFlow 1.3.
+Also, it is rumored that recent versions of Open vSwitch have partial support for OpenFlow 1.3, so you may be able to get these versions to run with Mininet as well.

 ***
 <a id=openflow-switches></a>